Frequently Asked Questions

 If you are MSP eligible then we need your BC care card number to assess your eligibility.

 If you are a WCB claimant then your first visit is automatically covered but providing your claim number and making sure that your paper work between your employer and WCB has been started will help to expedite your claim.
 If you have an ICBC claim then please bring your ICBC claim number, contact information for your adjuster, and an updated Doctor’s referral.

 The first visit will focus on taking a history of the presenting condition(s) and doing a physical assessment.
 We will also provide some treatment, education, and any appropriate exercises for your presenting condition.
 During subsequent visits our focus will be more directed towards treatment and the progression of your recovery.

 The length of a treatment depends upon the treatment techniques being used and the presenting condition.
 We book initial visits into 45 minute slots and subsequent visits into 30 minute slots.
-Most appointments will generally run between 30 to 60 minutes.

 The number of treatments an individual needs depends on many factors: the severity of the injury, the acuteness of the injury (how soon prior to seeking treatment did it happen), and one’s ability to become involved in their rehabilitation.
 A thorough examination will help us in determining an appropriate treatment plan and allow us to estimate how long your condition will take to rehabilitate.
 Most clients can expect to see some positive results after 1−3 sessions.